-The temperature of the first layer of soil (0-7cm) and the snow layer are analysed using a "local" 1dimensional optimum interpolation (1D OI) technique as described in Mahfouf (1991) and Douville et al. (2001).
+The temperature of the first layer of soil (0-7cm) and the snow layer are analysed using a "local" one-dimensional Optimal Interpolation (1D OI) technique as described in Mahfouf (1991) and Douville et al. (2001).
 The analysis increments from the screen-level temperature analysis are used to produce increments for the first layer soil temperature and snow temperature: